Jebel Bishri

-Jebel Bishri or Mount Bishri (جبل البِشْرِي Jabal al-Bishrī) is a highland region in northeastern Syria.
-It is located on the border between Deir ez-Zor Governorate, Raqqa Governorate and Homs Governorate.
+Jebel Bishri or Mount Bishri (جبل البِشْرِي Jabal al-Bišrī, in Akkadian: ba-sa-ar or bi-si-ir, in Amorite: Biśri) is a highland region in northeastern Syria.
+It is located on the border between Deir ez-Zor, Raqqa and Homs governorates.

 Geography

 Jebel Bishri is a broad ridge of mountains extending immediately west of the Euphrates river, northwest of the city of Deir ez-Zor, southwestwards toward Palmyra.
 It forms part of the Palmyrene mountain belt in central Syria.
 Its eastern piedmont reaches Deir ez-Zor.